-- Intellectual Disability (ID) waiver services are individualized to meet the needs of each member.
+- Brain Injury (BI) waiver services are individualized to meet the needs of each member.
 The following services are available:

 - Adult Day Care

+- Behavioral Programming

+- Career Exploration

+- Case Management

-- Consumer-Directed Attendant Care (CDAC)
+- Consumer-Directed Attendant Care

-- Day Habilitation
+- Family Counseling and Training

 - Home and Vehicle Modifications

-- Home Health Aide

 - Interim Medical Monitoring and Treatment

-- Nursing

 - Personal Emergency Response System

-- Prevocational
+- Prevocational Services

 - Respite

+- Specialized Medical Equipment

 - Supported Community Living

-- Supported Community Living Residential Based

 - Supported Employment

 - Transportation

 - Consumer Choices Option

-- All ID waiver services must be provided in integrated community-based settings.
+- All HCBS waiver services must be provided in integrated community-based settings.

-- The services, which are considered necessary and appropriate for the member, will be determined through an interdisciplinary team (IDT) consisting of the member, case manager or a Department of Human Services (DHS) case manager, service providers, and other persons the member chooses.
+- ◆ The services, which are considered necessary and appropriate to meet the member's needs, will be determined through an interdisciplinary team (IDT) consisting of the member, case manager or DHS service worker, service providers, and other persons the member chooses.

+- ◆ All members will have a comprehensive service plan developed by a case manager or DHS service worker in cooperation with the member.
+A case manager or community-based case manager prior to implementation of services must sign and date the comprehensive service plan.
+The member must receive case management services.

-- All members will have an individualized service plan (ISP) collaboratively developed with the IDT.
-This plan documents the agreed upon goals, objectives, and service activities.
-Also collaboratively developed with the IDT, is an individual crisis plan that is designed to enable the member to prevent, self-manage, alleviate or end a crisis.
-The ISP for members age 20 or less must be developed or reviewed taking into consideration those services that may be provided through the individual education plan (IEP) and Care for Kids: Early Periodic Screening Diagnosis and Treatment (EPSDT) plan(s).
+- This comprehensive service plan must be completed before the implementation of services.
+The comprehensive service plan for members aged 20 or under must be developed or reviewed taking into consideration those services that may be provided through the individual education plan (IEP) and Early Periodic Screening, Diagnosis and Treatment (EPSDT or Care for Kids) plans.

-- Members shall access all other services for which they are eligible and that are appropriate to meet their needs as a precondition of eligibility for the ID waiver.
+- ♦ Members shall access all other services for which they are eligible and that are appropriate to meet their needs as a precondition of eligibility for the BI waiver.

-- An ISP must be developed and reviewed annually with the IDT and signed by the case manager or a Managed Care Organization (MCO) Community-Based Case Manager (CBCM).

 - The member must choose HCBS services as an alternative to institutional services.

-- In order to receive ID waiver services, an approved ID waiver service provider must be available to provide those services.
+- ◆ In order to receive BI waiver services, an approved BI waiver service provider must be available to provide those services.
+All BI waiver service providers must have training regarding or experience with persons who have a brain injury.

-- Medicaid waiver services cannot be simultaneously reimbursed with another Medicaid service.
+- Medicaid waiver services cannot be simultaneously reimbursed with another Medicaid waiver service or Medicaid service.

-- ID waiver services cannot be provided when a member is an inpatient in a medical institution.
+- BI waiver services cannot be provided when a member is an inpatient in a medical institution.

-- Members must need and use, at a minimum, one billable unit of waiver service during each quarter of the calendar year.